roman-milk/roman-milk.github.io/rob-and-amy.md

  At ten I called Mike Hooper, a good friend who was also an attorney and told him my sad story and then asked if I could make an appointment to see him and talk divorce.
 He told me he would meet me at Bud's Bar at five-thirty.
 I plugged my cell phone into my computer and transferred al the photos I had taken of Amy and Bartram and then I printed three sets and put them in envelopes.

  At noon I arrived at Mario's and saw that Janet was already there.
 She rose to meet me and I kissed her cheek and said, "I wish we were meeting under happier circumstances."
 We made small talk until after we ordered and then I described what happened the previous day.
 I passed her an envelope with the photos I'd taken and she took them out and looked at them.
 I was surprised at how calm she was as she went over them.
-She slid them back into the envelope and said: Report_Story #2
+She slid them back into the envelope and said: